Jim Newcomer, Ph.D.

 Developmental Editing

-I read Your Draft for the big. structural issues, raising questions that include, first, is it significant; ] does it matter?
+I read Your Draft for the big. structural issues, raising questions that include, first, is it significant?
+Does it matter?
 Do you make your reader care?

 Then: Is it coherent?
 What Makes it Work (or Not)?

 Are characters and story arcs clear?
 Does your protagonist face a challenge and act to overcome it – and change in the process?
+Are the Stakes high enough to matter?

 Line Editing

 Are your chapters and scenes placed in the right order?
+Does each scene have a structure that makes sense to your readers?

 When Richard Simon was an editor at Simon and Schuster, they say he gave every staff member a bronze paperweight that read: